 Then I went to a small liberal arts school 90 miles north of New York City.
 The college was filled with queers, art history majors and brooding, pretentious intellectuals.
 Needless to say, everyone I met smoked.
 (If you were extra misunderstood as an artist, you rolled your own cigarettes.)

 I didn’t quite get the appeal.
 It smelled gross.
 It’s an expensive addiction.
 And in the middle of winter, you have to leave your warm bed to smoke outside in the snow.
 But even more than that, it didn’t seem like they smoked for the enjoyment but as more of a performance, to enhance their own personal nihilistic brand.
 In smoking, they were communicating, “It’s cool to kill yourself slowly.
 Trust me, I know.
 I’ve read everything by Kierkegaard.”

-So I vowed to never date a smoker.
+I was completely against dating cigarette smokers.
 I clearly didn’t get it, and I was somewhat disgusted by it.
 I hated making out with people who tasted like an ashtray.

 After college, by some weird fate of chance, I ended up working at a smoking cessation clinic as a researcher, coordinator and counselor.
 I spent my days talking to folks of all ages who wanted to quit smoking cigarettes.

 I heard their stories.
 Their struggles.
 How desperately they wanted to quit, but all the setbacks that got in the way.
 I remember being called when one of my patients — someone I had grown quite fond of — died because she smoked with her oxygen tank still on.
 It was something I warned her repeatedly not to do, but she must have forgotten in her old age.
 It blew up in her face.